esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 🚨 *"Encourage your design team to provide real examples of interactive elements and typography.
 They should also be testing combinations for contrast themselves."* - Marcy Sutton 🚨

+Marcy would recommend to use a contrast plugin in Figma to ensure that contrast ratio can be easily tested already in the Design phase.

 ## Useful resources
 TODO: Add more  useful links.